Free Doll Suit Knitting Pattern

 The inspiration for this business-casual outfit started with the skirt.
 I came across a picture of a skirt featuring godets in contrasting colors, which looked very interesting.
 Since I've been working with short rows recently, I immediately thought of this knitting technique for shaping the godets.

 After I had the skirt, I decided I would make the rest of the outfit in a more formal style.
-Actually, the skirt itself is very Universal: it can be part of a suit, as here, or your doll can wear it around town with a sweater or a sewn top.
+Actually, the skirt itself is very Universal (affiliate link): it can be part of a suit, as here, or your doll can wear it around town with a sweater or a sewn top.
 This jacket, however, is definitely more business-like.

 The skirt is worked sideways, in 2 colors, with short row shaping of the color stripes.
 It is then joined at the back with 3-needle bind-off.
 The waist belt is worked in 1x1 rib pattern in-the round with picked up stitches.
 The jacket is worked top-down, seamless, with raglan sleeves.
 All hems, of both the skirt and the jacket, are crocheted.
 The button bands of the jacket are crocheted.